TULiberalArts/Geographic-Information-Systems/pages/next-stops.md

 ---
+# global predefined variables
+layout: tla_page
+permalink: /next-stops/
+published: true
+# meta-data variables
 title: Next Stops
-permalink: /next-stops/
-layout: page
+description: >-
 keywords: 'careers, apply, transfer, visit'
-description: >-
-published: true
+# custom variables
+sidebar: false
 ---
 Graduates go on to succeed in a range of Geographic Information Systems careers in growing fields.
 What are you waiting for?
 Pay us a [visit](#visit) and [make your declaration](#make-your-declaration) today by [applying](#apply) to Temple University.
 Need more info first?
 Take a look at our application [deadlines](#deadlines) or learn about our [transfer](#thinking-of-transferring) opportunities.